Bclavelmythics/genai-interview/README.md

      * `pip3.11 install langchain`
      * `pip3.11 install langchain_community`

-## Demo Questions: Test Performance of the Completed Application
-* How can I secure my databases?
-* How can I enforce network protection for my hosts?
-* Is there a tool I can use to scan my hosts for vulnerabilities?

 ## Problem 1: Create Vector database for RAG (Retrieval Augmented Generation) Functionality